About Us

 Profile

-Dr. Aisha Shariq is an Assistant Professor in Department of Psychiatry at Texas Tech University Health Sciences Center El Paso and is a child and adolescent psychiatrist.
-She is very involved in teaching medical students, CAP fellows and psychiatry residents.
+Dr. Aisha Shariq is an assistant professor in the Department of Psychiatry at Texas Tech University Health Sciences Center El Paso and is a child and adolescent psychiatrist.
+She teaches medical students, child and adolescent psychiatry fellows, and psychiatry residents.
 She also serves as the psychiatry director at the El Paso County Juvenile Justice Center.
-Dr. Shariq is involved with Texas Child Mental Health Consortium on several projects.
-She provides psychiatric consultation to primary care providers treating children with mental illnesses and treats school children through the TCHATT.
+Dr. Shariq is involved with the Texas Child Mental Health Care Consortium on several projects.
+She provides psychiatric consultation to primary care providers treating children with mental illnesses and treats school children through the Texas Child Health Access Through Telemedicine (TCHATT) program.

-Dr. Shariq finished her medical school from Fatima Jinnah Medical College, Pakistan.
-Then completed her residency and fellowship in CAP at the Texas Tech University Health Sciences Center El Paso.
-Dr. Shariq is Diplomat American Board of Psychiatry and Neurology and has a special interest in treating childhood mood disorders.
+Dr. Shariq finished medical school at Fatima Jinnah Medical College in Pakistan.
+She completed her residency and fellowship in child and adolescent psychiatry at Texas Tech University Health Sciences Center El Paso.
+Dr. Shariq is a diplomat of the American Board of Psychiatry and Neurology and has a special interest in treating childhood mood disorders.

-In addition to Dr. Shariq’s clinical and education activities, she is very involved in research.
-She participates in projects studying youth depression, suicide and developing improved treatments for these disorders.
+In addition to Dr. Shariq’s clinical and education activities, she participates in research projects studying youth depression and suicide, and developing improved treatments for these disorders.

 Adrianne Harrel Portrait